 - How will doing this lower your risk of relapsing?

-Students share their answers to the questionnaire in group, individual and family therapy sessions.
+Students share their answers to the questionnaire in their group, individual and family therapy sessions.

 While students are developing their plans, their therapists are working with their families to teach them how to they can incorporate the five governing principles at home.
 They work together on developing honest and open communication and how to spot relapse signs and address old behaviors.